nickpio/xsuite/README.md

 - Click any sidebar icon to switch tabs instantly
 - Right-click the tray icon (𝕏) for quick access and Quit
 - Hover icons for tooltips
-- Your custom logo appears on the login screen and as the Dock icon

 ## Building from Source (for developers)